Poster Pop — The Art of Poster Artists on Pop Merchandise

 Poster Pop produces art stickers and other art merchandise from the unique art and designs from a great group of 1990s and 2000’s concert poster artists.

-1n 1997 Poster Pop started with the already existing Poster, Sticker and T-Shirt company of Poster Pop founder, and Concert Poster Artist, Matt Getz.
-With partner Larry Finn, we applied this business model Matt created for his own art to the amazing concert poster art of Frank Kozik and Coop.
+With founding partners, Larry Finn, Matt Getz based Poster Pop on Matt’s existing Poster, Sticker and T-Shirt company and applied the company Matt created for his own art - to the amazing concert poster art of Frank Kozik and Coop.

-With production and sales in place, Poster Pop took off worldwide.
-Poster Pop quickly added artists Alan Forbes, SHAG, The Pizz, Marco Almera and Von Franco.
+All the production, sales channels were in place.
+Poster Pop took off worldwide.
+Stores and people bought, and then bought more when new designs came out.
+Poster Pop quickly added artists Alan Forbes, SHAG, The Pizz, Marco Almera , Von Franco.
 Within a few years, we added fellow artists Tara McPherson, BigToe, Aaron Marshall, Gustavo Rimada, Vince Ray and more.

 Poster Pop Viva Las Vegas Booth 2012